Overview

 Leaders in retail need to lean into the employee experience they are providing frontline workers to feel connected to the organisation, the people, and the technology they need to succeed in their roles.

-So, what are the top 3 challenges leaders in organisations face when it comes to frontline workers?
+Key challenges leaders encounter when it comes to frontline workers

-of frontline workers believe businesses have difficulty understanding and responding to safety conditions and issues they experience, such as fatigue when driving for long periods or when they are working long shifts.
+One in three frontline workers believe businesses have difficulty understanding and responding to safety conditions and issues they experience, such as fatigue.

 “Connected worker strategy goes beyond device.
-A true strategy is a combination of capable devices, connectivity, user-friendly apps, security, and end-to-end service management driven by human centred design.
-Improving people productivity and safety.”
+A true strategy is a combination of capable devices, connectivity, user-friendly apps, security, and end-to-end service management driven by human centred design. ”

 Warren Jennings, Telstra’s Head of Industry Growth